cityofaustin/knackpostgres/README.md

 ### Knack Feature Coverage

 This is a work in progress.
 Currently supported Knack features include:

+Validation and conditional rules are not supported.
+These should be implemented outside of the database.
+See [React](#react) notes.

 All **connection field** types are supported, although self-connections are not well tested.